TimAstier/chinese-me-client/README.md

 - production - https://chinese-me.herokuapp.com

 ## Printing new PDF
-- updated the PDF version constant
+- update the PDF version constant
-- for every episode (in production) go in Chrome > dev console >tools > rendering and set Emulate css media to "print"
+- for every episode (in production, with no user setting) go in Chrome and do cmd+P
-- select all (cmd+A), right click on the selection and click print...
 - save as PDF (advanced settings, scale should be 70%)